 - Before entering a sale, know the market value of the vehicle you are getting so you can negotiate the price.

-- Choose an easy to drive a car for your teen.
+- Choose an easy-to-drive car for your teen.
 It is not recommended to get your novice driver a muscle car or a sports car as they may be tempted to participate in unsafe driving practices.

 Getting your teen their car is indeed an exciting experience!
 Though the thought of them driving alone may be exhilarating for us parents, they will surely remember it for the rest of their lives.
 Make the best memories together by gifting them the right car.
-If you need further help with deciding on what car insurance to get, call us today!
+If you need further help with deciding on what car insurance to get, call us today here at Team AIS in Denver, CO!
 We can help you find policies that work best for your family.